 - Living music outside our lessons—I encourage students to attend recitals and concerts, and I facilitate discounted/free tickets to events.

 In my teaching, values are as important as content.
-Teachers should recognize and communicate the values informing their teaching and subject matter—why we teach and learn, what relevance our learning holds for the larger community—so students can hang their knowledge on a framework of personally important pegs: values they believe in.
+Teachers should recognize and communicate the values informing their teaching and subject matter—why we teach and learn, what relevance our learning holds for the broader community—so students can hang their knowledge on a framework of personally meaningful pegs: values they believe in.

 Fundamentally, I believe that music learning should be curiosity-driven, active, enjoyable, and emphasize self-expression.